-- 1. Connect the CON Unit to the CPU Unit by using interconnect cables. - 2.
-Power up the system, following the recommended sequence: Monitor CON Unit CPU Unit source - 3.
+- 1. Connect the CON Unit to the CPU Unit by using interconnect cables. - Power up the system, following the recommended sequence: Monitor - CON Unit - CPU Unit - source - 3.
 Boot the source and check that everything works correctly. - Establishing a matrix connection of CON Unit and CPU Unit is described in the respective Draco tera matrix manual.
-The OSD of the matrix can only be opened when the video signal is present on the primary channel. - The extender module with VGA/DVI-I input is connected as above.
-For a complete and detailed description of the setup and configuration of the VGA option, see manual for the Media/DVI Converter K238-5V (Download).
+The OSD of the matrix can only be opened when the video signal is present on the primary channel.